Blog

 • You avoid having to lie and having to fabricate more lies to keep your story coherent.

-• This method proves that you are a real professional and committed to the best interest of your company.
+• This method proves that you are a real professional and committed to the best interests of your company.

 Disadvantages: